Rostlab/JS16_ProjectD_Group5/README.md

 ```
 Note that we recommend not to use a value, which is less then 10, as the Twitter-API does'nt allow a query so often.

+If you start the automationprocess, though it already had been started, you get an Error.
+Same goes for the stop.

 ### Additional possibilities
 If you want to be certain, that the database is up to date for a special character, use the following commands.
 The REST-Method allows to search for Tweets in the past (Maximum 2 weeks ago!).
 The Streaming data scrapes real time data.